Everything of note we know of that's coming in October, including the returns of "Loki", "The Gilded Age", "Big Mouth"

+Everything of note we know of that's coming in October, including the returns of "Loki", "The Gilded Age", "Big Mouth"

 - Bell Media operates branded Canadian cable channels based on the flagship Discovery brand as well as Animal Planet, Discovery Science (based on the Science Channel in the U.S.), Velocity (now known in the U.S. as Motor Trend), and Investigation Discovery (or ID).
-These channels are not currently available on a pure over-the-top basis in Canada (unless you count app-based services tied to an Internet provider, like Bell's Alt TV and Telus' Pik TV), but TV service subscribers to the channels can access programming on-demand with TV Everywhere authentication on the Discovery Canada website and the Discovery Go apps.
+These channels are not currently available on a pure over-the-top basis in Canada (unless you count app-based services tied to an Internet provider, like Bell's Alt TV and Telus' Pik TV), but TV service subscribers to the channels can access programming on-demand with TV Everywhere authentication on the CTV website and apps.
 (A handful of programs from these channels, including various "Shark Week" specials, are also available on Bell's Crave streaming service.)

 - Corus operates Canadian versions of Home and Garden Television (HGTV), Food Network, Cooking Channel, DIY Network, and OWN: Oprah Winfrey Network.
 (Except for OWN, all of these brands were licensed from Scripps Networks until that company merged with Discovery in 2018.)
 Subscribers to HGTV and Food Network can access programs on demand on the Global TV website and apps, while cordcutters can access these two channels with a subscription to the StackTV add-on to Amazon Prime Video.
 The other Corus-operated channels are not currently available as part of a standalone over-the-top service.

 - Meanwhile, Discovery directly distributes the U.S. versions of TLC (originally The Learning Channel) and American Heroes Channel (AHC) in Canada as permitted foreign TV channels.
 They were permitted because, at least at the time they requested permission, no Canadian channel was in operation offering similar programming and no Canadian company wanted to operate a similar channel.
 The TV Everywhere sites/apps for these channels do not currently work with any Canadian TV providers, nor are they available separately via any standalone over-the-top packages.

 Is there any government rule that prevents Discovery+ from operating in Canada?